 RE-LEARN TO DUCK DIVE

 – If you already have a good surfboard and want to become an advanced surfer – duck diving with a larger board than a shortboard is an ideal way to master duck-diving.
 Generally, intermediate surfer surfboards are larger than the performance of high-quality shortboards, so they need a more push to get them underwater.
 A great way to do is to step on the tail-pad with your one foot and use your other foot to push it down before diving.
 This helps you to force the surfboard down to deeper water.
 Try not to jump off the board, cause letting go of your board creates trouble for others.
-Only jump off the wave when you are really screwed and find yourself few meters in front of the breaking wave.
+Only jump off the wave when you are screwed and find yourself a few meters in front of the breaking wave.

 JUMPING OFF A WAVE